twsnmp/twsnmpfk/frontend/src/help/en/mibbrowser.md

 </div>

 ---
 #### MIB tree
 <div class="text-xl mb-2">
-This is a screen for selecting the obtained MIB object name.<br>
+This is a screen for selecting the obtained MIB object name.
-Open the tree and click the object name to see the explanation.<br>
+Open the tree and click the object name to see the explanation.
 Double click to select.
 </div>